The Best Dog Food for Boxers in 2022

 Based on roasted bison and venison, there’s loads of easily digested protein in this nutrient-dense boxer dog food.
 It is produced right here in the US by a family-run business to the highest standards of pet food safety.
 Because real meat is the primary ingredient, it has just the right amino acid profile for your Boxer to build lean muscle.
 Thanks to the added superfoods such as sweet potato and peas, it also contains all the vitamins, minerals and antioxidants that a healthy dog needs.

 It contains probiotics to support a healthy digestion and omega oils for a healthy coat.
 To help avoid any allergies or adverse reactions, the recipe contains no grain or corn and no fillers of any kind.
 It also contains no artificial additives.
+Taste of the Wild High Prairie Grain-Free is one of 7 dog food recipes included in our Taste Of The Wild Dog Food Review.

 Suitable for dogs that have food allergies